-“I sold my first car when I was 15 years old,” said Kratzer.
+“I sold my first car when I was 15 years old,” Kratzer said.
 “I’ve seen it all.”

-Since the COVID-19 outbreak started causing shutdowns last year, Kratzer said his company “did very well” in terms of sales.
+Since the COVID-19 pandemic started causing shutdowns last year, Kratzer said his company “did very well” in terms of sales.

-“This year is a year I never would have believed prices could go as high as they did at auction,” said Kratzer.
+“This year is a year I never would have believed prices could go as high as they did at auction,” Kratzer said.
 “The market is so red hot, and the last couple weeks we’ve seen a little bit of a cool-off, but not significant.
 It’s going down from a crazy high to a little bit of a normal high.”

 Nationwide, Kratzer explained, there’s a shortage of both new and used cars.